Hong Kong regulator halts trade in National Agricultural shares

-HONG KONG, July 4 Hong Kong's securities regulator on Tuesday said it has halted trading of shares in National Agricultural Holdings Ltd, without providing details.
+HONG KONG, July 4 (Reuters) - Hong Kong's securities regulator on Tuesday said it has halted trading of shares in National Agricultural Holdings Ltd, without providing details.

 Shares in the software developer and agricultural financial services provider have not traded since March 28, when National Agricultural requested a trading suspension.